-The New Jersey Student Learning Assessment for Science (NJSLA-Science assessment.
-Students receive a score of Level 1, 2, 3, or 4 where levels 3 and 4 represent proficiency.
-Visit the NJSLA-Science assessment.
+The New Jersey Student Learning Assessment for Science (NJSLA-S) measures student proficiency with the New Jersey Student Learning Standards for Science.
+All students in grades 5, 8, and 11 take the NJSLA-Science assessment.
 Students receive a score of Level 1, 2, 3, or 4 where levels 3 and 4 represent proficiency.
 Visit the NJSLA-Science website for more information about NJSLA-S. These results do not include students that took the Dynamic Learning Maps (DLM) Science assessment.
 Visit the assessment reports page for DLM results.